 The dates for the Paint Out Norwich Plein Air juried entry art competition this year are 13-17 October 2018.
-Submissions for Norwich remain open until our artists’ quota is filled so to have the best chance of being selected please enter at the earliest opportunity – however, 20 July and 31 August are our two main cut-offs for entries and selection announcements in the days after each.
-We also have three or four one-day warm-up paintouts in Suffolk and Norfolk, Jun-Sep (dates TBC).
+Submissions for Norwich remain open until our artists’ quota is filled so to have the best chance of being selected please enter at the earliest opportunity – however, 20 July, 31 August and 18 September are our three main cut-offs for entries and selection announcements in the days after each.
+We also have three or four one-day warm-up paintouts in Suffolk and Norfolk, Jun-Sep.

 This year we have a guest selector.
 David Curtis ROI RSMA will be on hand to choose the best entries, particularly among Oil and Watercolour artists.
 Three judges will decide on the winning paintings in 5 categories to receive awards and commendations from a prize pool worth several £1000s.
 There are typically around 10-12 prizes available.